aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-comments/_index.md

 ### **Delete All Comments and Authors**

-This Javascript code shows you how to remove all comments and authors in a presentation:
+This JavaScript code shows you how to remove all comments and authors in a presentation:

 ```javascript
 var presentation = new aspose.slides.Presentation("example.pptx");